 Staff and facilities

-At AS level in markets in action we will analyse how markets work, how markets fail, and apply our skills to topics such as the environment and the provision of public services such as the NHS.
-In the national and international economy we consider the performance of the UK economy with respect to topical issues such as the current recession and credit crunch, while considering how we fit into the wider global economic picture.
+At AS-level in markets in action we will discover how firms set prices and learn about the workings of free markets.
+Then we learn how markets fail, covering topics such as pollution, healthcare and education, together with an examination of how governments intervene in markets to correct market failure.
+In the national and international economy we learn about the recent performance of the UK economy with respect to topical issues such as the credit crunch, the great recession of 2008 to 2009 and the public debt crisis, while also considering how the UK economy fits into the wider global economy.

 How useful will Economics be to me?